Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

 ## What's next

 There's lots of room for improvements and the code could be much smarter and more elegant.
 But since I'm neither smart nor elegant either, I kinda feel in good company here.
-Also this article has already become the longest on my blog and the fact that you're even here anymore, still reading this, makes me question your life choices.
+Also this article has already become the longest on my blog and the fact that you're still here, reading this, makes me question your life choices.
 Think about it.
-You should probably be outside right now, running after some butterflies or digging a whole in the ground leading to the center of the earth where Elvis lives.
+You should probably be outside right now, running after some butterflies or digging a whole in the ground leading to the center of the earth where Elvis and your mom live.

 Some ideas for further improvement would be:

 * Add more smart rules.
 For example, in the last code example we use `ldy #$0b` and `lda hello,y`, which could be identified so that the next `0b` bytes after `hello` are marked as data
 * a section of data bytes could be combined into single lines of code, e.g. `!byte $08, $05, $0c, $0c, $0f, $20, $17, $0f, $12, $0c, $04, $21`
 * typical byte patterns that represent often used instructions like `8D 20 0D` for `sta $d020` could be "weighted", meaning that while one could not be 100% sure it's code, we could be biased towards it being code.
 If we reach a certain threshhold of weight, we could mark something as either code or data
 * interaction with a proper UI.
 Turning this into JavaScript is pretty easy and we could let the user mark sections as either code or data and convert between both states on the fly.
-This is probably the biggest step towards a function app
+This is probably the biggest step towards a functional app

 So that's it for now.
 Feel free to [checkout the code on github](https://github.com/Esshahn/pydisass64), make changes to it and submit pull requests.
 This has been a fun learning experience for me.
 I still need to disassemble that Fairlight intro though...